cy0802/data_storing_via_blockchain/README.md

     3. Wait for uploaded
     4. Uploaded

-- You can depoly contract on IPFS follow the steps below:
+- You can deploy contract on IPFS follow the steps below:
 1. For receiver side:
     1. Click the contract of "Wait for agreement" state
     2. Check the box whcih says "Confirmed"